pyamg.gallery#

 Return a sparse matrix for the N-dimensional Poisson problem.

-The matrix represents a finite Difference approximation to the Poisson problem on a regular n-dimensional grid with unit grid spacing and Dirichlet boundary conditions.
+The matrix represents a finite difference approximation to the Poisson problem on a regular n-dimensional grid with unit grid spacing and Dirichlet boundary conditions.

 Parameters: